moonshine-software/doc/en/faq.md

 **TableBuilder** component has [reorderable()](/docs/{{version}}/components/table-builder#drag-and-drop-sorting) method, which adds the ability to sort rows by dragging.

+Here is a [recipe](/docs/3.x/recipes/reorderable-resource) for implementing drag-and-drop sorting in a resource.

 ## How can I customize the appearance of the admin panel?

 There are many ways to change the appearance of layouts in **MoonShine**.
 Read the “Appearance” sections in documentation.